-Not that we at SnowBrains suffer from ‘friggatriskaidekaphobia‘, an irrational fear of Friday the 13th…
+Not that we at SnowBrains suffer from ‘friggatriskaidekaphobia,’ irrational fear of Friday the 13th…

 Wait, why is Friday the 13th unlucky again?
 Is Friday the 13th unlucky?

-It’s potentially safer to drive on Friday the 13th according to the Dutch Centre for Insurance Statistics who found that:
+It’s potentially safer to drive on Friday the 13th, according to the Dutch Centre for Insurance Statistics, which found that:

 What’s interesting is that almost no one knows where the Friday the 13th lore comes from.